aspose-cells-cloud/Aspose.Cells-Products/cells/en/nodejs/conversion/xlsm-to-xlt/_index.md

 ---
 title: XLSM to XLT Convert API for NodeJS
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for NodeJS to convert XLSM format file to XLT format file.
 url: /nodejs/conversion/xlsm-to-xlt/
 ---